We’ll build it under our own scorecard.

-Available by exception, after we’ve engaged on red-team.
-Same scorecard discipline we’d use to grade a third party, applied throughout the build.
-Independence is structurally enforced — the build lead and the red-team lead on your engagement are different people, named in your contract.
-Capped at 30% of our annual revenue, on purpose.
+Available by exception and only after we have already engaged on red-team.
+The same scorecard discipline we would use to grade a third party is applied throughout the build, and independence is structurally enforced because the build lead and the red-team lead on your engagement are different people named in your contract.
+The engagement is capped at 30% of our annual revenue on purpose, so the firm's incentives never drift toward selling more build than red-team work.

 Methodology